 “Drop her off without her clarinet; she’ll learn.”

 Masterly inactivity solves the issues here and creates an environment in which the younger daughter won’t feel the need to yell because there’s nothing to be mad about in the first place.
+(This is not intended to defend the younger daughter yelling — I am aware that, for the younger daughter, this is an opportunity to practice patience, forgiveness, and right response.)

 What is masterly inactivity?